dkoz/evrima-bot/README.md

 PTERO_URL | Url to your pterodactyl panel.
 PTERO_API | API key generated under your pterodactyl panel account.
 PTERO_WHITELIST | Specified discord user ids that can control game servers.
+ENABLE_RESTART | Enables the restart cog.
+RESTART_SERVERID | UUID for your pterodactyl server.
+RESTART_CHANNEL | Channel that restarts will be reported to.

 ## Requirements
 >Requires [Python 3.10+](https://www.python.org/downloads/)